DrMWK/OpenModelica_Furuta/README.md

 # OpenModelica_Furuta - still under construction
-Model of a Furuta Pendelum in OpenModelica
+Model of a Furuta Pendelum in OpenModelica for potential didactic use

 Content